Caomhánach

-Caomhánach (Irish: ['kiːwaːnˠəx]; Caoṁánaċ in Gaelic type) is an Irish language surname first assumed by Domhnall Caomhánach, eldest son of the 12th century Diarmait Mac Murchada, king of Leinster (now Leinster, Ireland).
+Caomhánach (Irish: ['kiːwaːnˠəx]; Caoṁánaċ in Gaelic type) is an Irish-language surname first assumed by Domhnall Caomhánach, eldest son of the 12th-century Diarmait Mac Murchada, king of Leinster (now Leinster, Ireland).
 A considerable number of anglicised variations of Caomhánach exist; some of the most common are Kavanagh, Cavanagh, Kavanaugh and Cavanaugh.

-Early History - Kings of Leinster
+Early history – Kings of Leinster

-The Caomhánach family is a branch of the Mac Murchada dynasty which descended from Domhnall Caomhánach, eldest son of Diarmait, king of Leinster.
+The Caomhánach family is a branch of the Mac Murchada dynasty and is descended from Domhnall Caomhánach, eldest son of Diarmait, king of Leinster.

 The dynasty the family descend from was known as Uí Ceinnselaig, whose territory included nearly all of County Carlow and County Wexford, with parts of Counties Wicklow and Kilkenny included.
 The Caomhánach family maintained control of the kingship of Leinster up until the 17th century.
 This claim was at times disputed and resulted in nearly consistent clashes with Anglo-Norman settlers in Ireland.
 The lion passant on the Caomhánach arms is a classic heraldic device associated with feudal power but unusual for a family of Gaelic extraction; it may be that it is intended to signify the centuries-long connection of the family with the kingship of Leinster.

-12th Century - Origin and Meaning of Name
+12th century – Origin and meaning of the name

-It is referenced in a translation of the historical Annals of the Four Masters by John O'Donovan that Domhnall Caomhánach was fostered for his training and education at the monastery of Saint Cóemgen at Kilcavan in the Barony of Gorey, County Wexford.
+It is referenced in a translation of the historical Annals of the Four Masters by John O'Donovan that Domhnall Caomhánach was fostered for his training and education at the monastery of Saint Cóemgen/Kevin at Kilcavan in the Barony of Gorey, County Wexford.
 According to Irish custom, it was because of this that Domhnall assumed the name Caomhánach in the form of a descriptive byname meaning "a student or follower of Cóemgen".
 Contrary to usual Irish practice, the name was adopted by his descendants as an inherited surname.

-In several Gaelic dictionaries, Caomhánach is also defined as "a friend, companion" and "merciful".
+In several Irish dictionaries, Caomhánach is defined as "a friend, companion" and "merciful". however some historians believe that is incorrect and could be specific to the O' Caemhin families of North Connacht who derive it from Caomhán Mac Connmhach.
+Caomh (also caemh or cóem in old Irish) means words such as friend, companion, smooth, noble, aristocrat. fair, handsome or beautiful.
+Caomhán or Cóemgen (Kevin) is the diminutive of Caomh. Án is used to indicate something or someone is small, or to denote affection.
+It can also be ironic and denote the opposite e.g. bolgadan (little belly) was used to indicate a man with a big belly.
+Adding the ach to Caomhán means that it relates to or is "of" Caomhán.